prateeppyntk/data-projects/Fraud Detection of Online Payment/README.md

 * Finally, we will build Support Vector Machine model by using Random Under Sampling technique, and doing PCA with 2 components.
 Then visualize the results and observe in the model how difficult it is to identify the defect.

-## Problems
+## Hypothesis
-1. Can we classify fraudulent transactions based on payment details?
-And what is the best way to integrate the model to achieve high performance?
+1. We can classify fraudulent transactions based on payment details.
 2. What types of transactions will have the highest amount of fraud?
 3. Most of fraudulent transactions fall between what amounts?